Topzle Topzle

 Cities of London and Westminster (UK Parliament constituency)

-Cities of London and Westminster (known as City of London and Westminster South from 1974 to 1997) is a constituency returning a single Member of Parliament (MP) to the House of Commons in the United Kingdom Parliament.
+Cities of London and Westminster (known as City of London and Westminster South from 1974 to 1997) is a constituency in Greater London returning a single Member of Parliament (MP) to the House of Commons of the UK Parliament.
+It was established in 1950 in central London.
 As with all constituencies, the election is decided using the first-past-the-post system of election.
 Until the 2024 general election, when the constituency elected Rachel Blake, a Labour Co-op MP, the constituency had always elected the candidate nominated by the Conservative Party.

 Infobox